sdypy/sdypy/README.rst

 - multi-institutional engagement.

 SDyPy depends on core SciPy stack packages, please use those packages where possible.
-If you would like an extension to be implemented, if it is general and not related to structural dynamics. consider implementing it into the SciPy stack.
+If you would like an extension to be implemented, if it is general and not related to structural dynamics, consider implementing it into the SciPy stack.